 An amount of EUR 186.6 million of gain (2020 represented EUR 62.4 million of loss) included in Share of profit in equity accounted investments is related to discontinued operations.
 Please refer to Note 11 of the consolidated financial statements.

-consolidated financial statements company financial statements lotes to the company financial
+Consolidated financial statement Company financial statements Notes to the company financial statements

 Company financial statements continued

 Statement of financial position of the company

 As at 31 December